An irresistible summer adventure, the Patagonian ski odyssey!

 Argentina has 14 ski resorts, dotted along the length of the Andes Mountains.
 Different Snow feature one resort up near Mendoza (Las Leñas) and then several in the Patagonian Lake District near Bariloche (Cerro Catedral, Cerro Bayo and Cerro Chapelco).
-There is another notable ski field all the way down south near Ushuaia (Cerro Castor), but we simply haven’t yet found the time to ski here and do the necessary research.
+Then there is the outlier - Cerro Castor all the way down south at the souther tip of Argentina, near Ushuaia.

-The ski resorts are rather varied with notable differences between them, meaning that our first-hand knowledge and experience will play an important role when selecting which is best for you.
+The ski resorts are rather varied with notable differences between them all, meaning that our knowledge and experience will play an important role when selecting which is best for you.
 Some resorts feature multi-million dollar lift systems, whereas others are more rustic.
 Some are better suited to advanced skiers and boarder, or perhaps more important to you is a characterful ski village and Latin flavour?
-Constant will be the awesome backdrop of the Andes, some of the world's tallest mountains.
-All the ski resorts we feature have world-class facilities and enough varied ski terrain to easily justify the long haul required to get here.
-We believe that your ski holiday should be truly extraordinary … so we don't like to take any chances.
+Constant will be the awesome backdrop of the Andes, some of the world's highest and certainly most beautiful mountains.